 Not only is every single aspect of this product sensational, but the QSuites are remarkably accessible — Qatar Airways is installing QSuites at an unprecedented pace.
 These seats are excellent for couples because they are one of only 2 business class products that can become a double bed.

 In addition to this, the rest of the business class product includes BRIC and The White Company amenities.
 You can use the sliding doors to enclose your suite, and this ultra-luxurious product also features artisanal food and beverage offerings, plush bedding, and awesome service.

-The seat is 21.5″ wide and 79″ long when fully flat, which is a lot of space to yourself.
-Furthermore, there are plenty of QSuites routes offered to/from the United States.
-Award availability is exceedingly generous to boot.
+The seat is 21.5 inches wide and 79 inches long when fully flat, which is a lot of space to yourself.
+Furthermore, there are plenty of QSuites routes offered to/from the U.S. Award availability is exceedingly generous to boot.